salvofalcone/readme/README.md

 # 💫 About Me:
 Hello, I'm Salvo, a passionate front-end developer focused on design and UI.
-I'm currently working as fron-end developer @Digitiamo.ai.
+I'm currently working as front-end developer @Digitiamo.ai

 I'm thrilled to share my journey and projects.
 Let's connect and grow together!

 # 🌐 Socials: